bitwarden/ios/README.md

 - **Device Types Supported**: iPhone
 - **Screen Sizes Supported**: iPhone SE to iPhone 14 Pro Max
 - **Orientations Supported**: Portrait, Landscape

-## Dependencies

-### Icons
-- The icons used in the app are all custom.
-No additional licensing is required.

-### App Dependencies

-- [Firebase Crashlytics](https://github.com/firebase/firebase-ios-sdk) (Apache License) - SDK for crash and non-fatal error reporting.

-### Development Dependencies

-The following dependencies are used in the development environment only.
-They are not present in deployed code.

-- [LicensePlist](https://github.com/mono0926/LicensePlist) (MIT License) - A tool to generate a list of third-party software licenses displayed in app settings.
-- [Mint](https://github.com/yonaskolb/mint) (MIT License) - A package manager that installs and runs Swift command line tool packages.
-- [SnapshotTesting](https://github.com/pointfreeco/swift-snapshot-testing) (MIT License) - Allow a snapshot test case which renders a UI component, takes a snapshot, then compares it to a reference snapshot file stored alongside the test.
-- [SwiftGen](https://github.com/SwiftGen/SwiftGen) (MIT License) - A tool to automatically generate Swift code for project resources (like images, localized strings, etc), to make them type-safe to use.
-- [SwiftFormat](https://github.com/nicklockwood/SwiftFormat) (MIT License) - A tool used to reformat Swift code to automatically adjust for some style conventions.
-- [SwiftLint](https://github.com/realm/SwiftLint) (MIT License) - A tool to enforce Swift style and conventions.
-- [ViewInspector](https://github.com/nalexn/ViewInspector) (MIT License) - A tool used to unit test SwiftUI views.
-- [XcodeGen](https://github.com/yonaskolb/XcodeGen) (MIT License) - Generates the Xcode project using the folder structure and a project spec.

 ## Setup